Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 The output files will be stored in ``$ANNOgesic/output/TSS``.

-``MasterTables``: The output files from `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
+``MasterTables``: The output MasterTable from `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.

 ``gffs``: The gff file of TSS.
 The second column of gff file shows the TSS is from manual detection or `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.

-There are some useful tags of in the attributes of gff file:
+There are some useful tags in the attributes of gff file:

 ``type``: It represents the type of TSS.
 It could be Primary, Secondary, Internal, Antisense or Orphan.

 ``UTR_length``: It represents the length of UTR.

-``associated_gene``: It shows the TSS associates which gene.
+``associated_gene``: It shows the TSS associates with which gene.

 ``Parent_tran``: if user has compared with transcript, it will show that the TSS is located in which transcript.

 If user has compared with genome annotation file, the tag - ``start_TSS`` will appear in the gff file of genome annotation.
-It will show the TSS of CDS/rRNA/tRNA.
+It represents the TSS which associates with the CDS/tRNA/rRNA.

 If user has compared with transcript, the tag - ``associated_tss`` will appear in the gff file of transcript.
 It will show the associated TSS in the transcript.